run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 ## See Also

-*   See any of the Quickstart documents here: [Run:AI Quickstart](../Walkthroughs/Run-AI-Walkthroughs.md)
+*   See any of the Quickstart documents [here:](../Walkthroughs/Run-AI-Walkthroughs.md)
 <!-- *   See [runai template](runai-template.md) for a description on how templates work -->